Improved Quantum Sensing by Spectral Design: Conclusion

 \section{Conclusion}

 In this paper, we apply fast unitary control to manipulate the imprinting process of a parameter encoded in a Hamiltonian by adapting the effective spectrum of the Hamiltonian, aiming to enhance the estimation performance for this parameter.
 We demonstrate that spectrum manipulation using generic fast unitary control can be simplified to a finite number ($\mathcal{O}(n^3)$) of elementary switching operations.
-Moreover, we show that any relative spectrum can be achieved and that the effective spectrum can be represented as a convex combination of the original eigenvalues, where the corresponding convex weights form a bi-stochastic matrix.
+Moreover, we show that, at the possible cost of reduction of spectral range, any relative spectrum can be achieved and that the effective spectrum can be represented as a convex combination of the original eigenvalues, where the corresponding convex weights form a bi-stochastic matrix.
 Using this spectral engineering approach, we investigate several examples within single-parameter (phase) estimation and illustrate the effectiveness in improving estimation performance.

 Here, we limited our exploration to single-parameter, single-shot estimation scenarios.
 Thus, a natural extension would be to investigate the method's applicability in multi-parameter estimation contexts.
 Additionally, since our examples have focused on single-shot estimation, exploring how the switching method can be combined with adaptive multi-shot sequences presents a promising direction.